tfrbf/EMG-Robot/README.md

 3. Open the Arduino IDE and load the Arduino sketch provided in the repository.
 4. Install the required libraries through the Arduino Library Manager.
 5. Connect the EMG sensors to the Arduino board as per the provided documentation.
-6. Connect the Bluetooth modules and set up the communication between the remote control device and the Arduino board.
+6. Connect the modules and set up the communication between the master and slive boards.
 7. Compile and upload the sketch to the Arduino board.
 8. Power up the robot and ensure all connections are secure.